-Dahlias are magnificent flowers.
+Dahlias are magnificent flowers that grow from tubers.

 Here is the advice on how to care for them to produce magnificent dahlias.